AnonJr/CoffeeCraft.us/_seasons/season01.md

  * [Trader Notifications](http://mc.voodoobeard.com/#trader_notify)

 Some of us are also running the pre-release [OptiFine](https://optifine.net/home), and a few custom additional textures.

+## World Download
+If you want to walk through the first proper season, you can [download Season 01]({% link _seasons/CoffeeCraft-S01.zip %}) and poke around.
+I'd recommend using a 1.16.5 client, and downloading the texture pack linked in the footnote.

 [^1]: We customized the Wandering Trader to use our heads instead of the Hermit heads.
 This link includes the "Blocks Only" version of the Wandering Trader.